-Prerequisites: AR101 and AR142 or equivalent

-Corequisites: AR143 or department approval
+Prerequisites: AR101 and AR142 or equivalent Corequisites: AR143 or department approval Schedule: 10 hours weekly [Lecture (2), Lab (8)]

 This course complements concepts and skills developed in AR101 and introduces foundational thinking about aspects related to program, context, and collaboration in architectural design projects.
 Skills such as diagramming, model making, and representation are advanced to a higher degree of applicability.